Abe’s Mini Triathlon

 All Abe’s Mini racers will need to remove their bikes from the transition area immediately after race completion/no later than 12:50pm so you’re not in the way of the 1:00pm racers.

-We suggest removing your bike and gear and then coming in for the dinner.
+We suggest removing your bike and gear and then coming in for the lunch.

 Any bikes that need to be removed after the start of the Pioneer Sprint (1:00pm) will be allowed at the discretion of the Transition Captain.

 NO BIKE OR GEAR WILL BE REMOVED FROM TRANSITION WITHOUT PROPER IDENTIFICATION/RACE NUMBERS.
 NO EXCEPTIONS.